 Other speakers included Joliet Mayor Bob O’Dekirk, State Representative Larry Walsh Jr., County Board Minority Leader Mike Fricilone, County Board Speaker Mimi Cowan, County Executive Denise Winfrey, and Illinois Supreme Court Justice Thomas L. Kilbride.
 Members of the Lincoln-Way West Chorale performed the National Anthem, with County Board Member Pastor Herb Brooks Jr. delivering the invocation.

 The city’s investment in this role for the courthouse led Wight & Company to design a building that is accessible and comfortable for all users.
 Modern screening technology, along with separate public, private, and prisoner internal circulation routes, maximize safety.
 Exterior physical barriers protect the civic plaza from unauthorized vehicle access.
 Additionally, the building provides rare amenities, like comfortable jury assembly room, a law library and self-help legal center, and a café that provides space for users of the building to gather and take a breather from the goings-on if necessary.

-“Creating a comfortable, yet polished space for the multiple populations that use the courthouse was a top goal,” says Jason Dwyer, President of Design & Construction at Wight & Co.
+“Creating a comfortable, yet polished space for the multiple populations that use the courthouse was a top goal,” says Jason Dwyer, President of Design & Construction at Wight & Company.
 “We worked closely with Will County to ensure the space provides cutting-edge, well-designed facilities in a way that’s welcoming to its users and the community.”

 We thank everyone in the Will County and Joliet communities for making this project possible.
 Learn more about how the new courthouse is promoting transparency in justice in our previous Insight, ”How Civic Architecture Can Address 21st Century Challenges.”